 Aimie has spent the last 10 years studying towards gaining various wine marketing and WSET level qualifications in her spare time whilst working for both the commercial and charity sector.

-Aimie is excited to have recently joined the team at Saffron Grange and will help oversee the launch of the vineyard’s long-awaited sparkling wines to the public.
+Aimie is excited to be part of the team at Saffron Grange and helped to oversee the launch of the vineyard’s long-awaited sparkling wines to the public.

 Matthieu has a wealth of experience and passion when it comes to wine-making, both in France and the UK.
 We are so proud that our wines are crafted by highly qualified winemaker Matthieu Elzinga of Litmus Wines.
 Matthieu has been wholeheartedly welcomed into the Saffron Grange team to offer his unrivalled expertise and help us create our first commercial vintage Saffron Grange sparkling wines.